Axel-In-Charge: Facing the 'Divided' Marvel NOW! Future

 In any event, yes, Frank Miller was, indeed, promised certain treatment regarding the usage of Elektra at one point during the 1980s.
 Specifically, Daredevil editor Ralph Macchio (who edited Miller’s acclaimed “Born Again” storyline in Daredevil) promised him certain terms (that’s the “basically” part in the above status, as I cannot tell what the exact terms were – were they “we won’t bring her back” or were they “we won’t bring her back unless you say we can” and so on and so forth) about Elektra, and any possible return from the dead.

-This, however, occurred when Marvel was a private company.
+As noted, the promise occurred when Marvel was a private company.
 A few years later, Marvel was a public company, and now the decision was no longer in the hands of Ralph Macchio, but with “higher ups.”
 Eventually, the decision was made – Marvel was determined to not let a good asset like Elektra go to waste – so Elektra was to be brought back from the dead, with Miller’s involvement or not.

 Miller, naturally, did not like this turn of events, and to this day, he’ll make the odd “Elektra is dead” joke here or there.